oapicf/endoflife.date-api-clients/clients/ruby/generated/docs/DefaultApi.md

 require 'endoflife_date'

 api_instance = EndOfLifeDateApiClient::DefaultApi.new
-product = TODO # Object | Product URL as per the canonical URL on the endofife.date website cycle = TODO # Object | Release Cycle for which the details must be fetched
+product = 'product_example' # String | Product URL as per the canonical URL on the endofife.date website cycle = 'cycle_example' # String | Release Cycle for which the details must be fetched

 begin
   # Single cycle details